Amitk249/Amitk249/README.md

 - **Python**: I use it daily for data science, backend development, and automation projects.

 ## 🎉 Fun Fact
-I’m a firm believer in constant learning and love tackling complex challenges, especially when they involve **data**!
+I firmly believe in constant learning and love tackling complex challenges, especially when they involve **data**!

 ---